-[Transcript] Coaching in Schools for All: Coaching Pupils & Coaching Staff (Creating a 'Coaching Culture' in School)
+Coaching in Schools for All: Coaching Pupils & Coaching Staff (How to Create a 'Coaching Culture' in Education)

 If “Educating Essex” TV Star Vic Goddard wants something, he makes it happen!
 Learn how Vic Goddard’s coaching vision was turned into reality, so absolutely EVERYONE in this outstanding school – from kitchen staff to “struggling” students – could access high quality coaching.